-Disabled fans are let in after VIP and anyone else with early entry.
+Disabled fans are typically let in after VIP and anyone else with early entry.

 The balcony is the designated ADA area, but if you choose to sit on the floor, staff will usually do their best to accommodate you and get you in a safe place where you can still see.
 Abled people are allowed in the balcony as well.
 There are two rows of stationary chairs in the balcony that are roped off for ADA seating.
 However, there are VIP boxes in front of these chairs.
 If you cannot stand during the show, the patrons in these boxes completely obstruct the view.